Best Waterfall Walks in the Brecon Beacons

 Waterfall Country Centre Walk

-For a more leisurely stroll that still offers breathtaking views, the Waterfall Country Centre Walk is ideal.
 Starting at the Waterfall Country Centre near Pontneddfechan, this easy trail guides you along well-maintained paths through enchanting woodlands and pastures.
-Along the way, you'll encounter charming waterfalls like Sgwd Clun-gwyn and Sgwd Isaf Clun-gwyn, as well as picturesque picnic spots where you can relax and unwind amidst nature's splendour.
+Along the way, you'll encounter charming waterfalls like Sgwd Clun-gwyn and Sgwd Isaf Clun-gwyn.
+In addition, you'll also discover an assortment of picturesque picnic spots where you can relax and unwind amidst nature's splendour.

 Where to stay in Mid-Wales